obendidi/httpx-cache/docs/guide.md

 with httpx_cache.Client() as client: response1 = client.get("https://httpbin.org/get") # will be cached
   response2 = client.get("https://httpbin.org/get") # will get it from cache

+assert response1.from_cache is False assert response2.from_cache is True
 ```

 ### AsyncClient